MicrosoftDocs/cpp-docs.it-it/docs/standard-library/valarray-class.md

 ### <a name="return-value"></a>Valore restituito

-Un oggetto valarray i cui elementi sono stati spostati a destra del valore specificato *a destra*.
+Oggetto valarray i cui elementi sono stati spostati a destra della quantità specificata a *destra*.

 ### <a name="remarks"></a>Note